basexhq/back-end/README.md

 # Deployment

-The deployment happens from the personal repo.
+The deployment happens from the personal repo: https://github.com/basexhq/back-end

+_(matter of keeping the monthly subscriptions cost low, that is likely to be changed at some point)_